The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

-To accomplish this, we further stratify $\H_{k,g}$ by the pair of splitting types of two vector bundles $E_\alpha, F_\alpha$ on $\pp^1$ associated to a degree $k = 4, 5$ cover $\alpha: C \to \pp^1$ (defined in Section \ref{CEsec}).
-Each of these ``pair splitting loci" has a nice description as a quotient (Lemmas \ref{squo} and \ref{squo5}).
-This stratification is finer than the stratification suggested by work of Mukai \cite{Muk7,Muk8,Muk}.
-Our previous work \cite{bigpaper} shows that the Chow ring of a union $\Psi$ of the several largest strata is generated by tautological classes (Proposition \ref{Hprime}), but some ``bad" pair splitting loci $\Sigma_i$ remain outside of $\Psi$ and not inside $\beta^{-1}(\M_g^{k-1})$.
-These bad $\Sigma_i$ all occur in the ``wrong (pair) codimension" in the sense of Deopurkar--Patel \cite[Remark 4.2]{DP}.
+To accomplish this, we further stratify $\H_{k,g}$.
+Given a cover $\alpha: C \to \pp^1$, we define $E_\alpha := (\alpha_* \O_C/\O_{\pp^1})^\vee$ and $F_\alpha := \ker(\Sym^2 E_\alpha \to \alpha_*\omega_\alpha^{\otimes 2})$, which are vector bundles on $\pp^1$.
+See Section \ref{CEsec} for an elaboration of the properties of $E_{\alpha}$ and $F_{\alpha}$.
+We then stratify $\H_{k,g}$ by the pair of splitting types of $E_\alpha$ and $F_\alpha$.
+Each of these ``pair splitting loci" has a nice description as a quotient stack (Lemmas \ref{squo} and \ref{squo5}).
+As a starting point, our previous work \cite{part1,part2} shows that the Chow ring of a union $\Psi$ of the several largest strata is generated by tautological classes (Proposition \ref{Hprime}).
+This result allows us to narrow down the possible sources of non-tautological classes: they all occur on the complement of $\Psi$.
+Some ``bad" pair splitting loci $\Sigma_i$ remain outside of $\Psi$ and not inside $\beta^{-1}(\M_g^{k-1})$.
+These bad $\Sigma_i$ are the main focus of this paper.
+Part of the difficulty of these strata is that they all occur in the ``unexpected (pair) codimension" in the sense of Deopurkar--Patel \cite[Remark 4.2]{DP}.